 Your case will be taken to a judge who will decide when your case will be heard and your solicitor will advise you of any preparations that need to be made prior to the court hearing.

 You may have concerns about how you are going to fund a compensation claim.
 There are different funding options available and your solicitor can advise you on these.

 Legal aid is no longer an option for personal injury cases in the UK.
 If you choose a no win, no fee agreement, then you will be liable to pay a success fee to your solicitor, but you are not liable to pay any legal fees until a settlement is reached.
 If a lawyer thinks you have a strong case, they will usually offer this form of funding.
 Private funding options are often available if it is not possible to conduct your case on a no-win, no fee basis.

 Some insurance policies provide legal expense insurance and this can be another way of funding your case.
 Taking out an After the Event Insurance (ATE) policy is also an option if there is a chance you could lose your case.
 This policy will pay for your opponent’s costs and medical reports; your solicitor will be able to apply for quotes on your behalf.

-You start the legal process as soon as you are able to.
-Often, after an accident, there are other matters to take care of but starting a claim as soon as you can is helpful.
-Starting early will mean you have a clearer recollection of the events that took place and the sooner a lawyer can start work on your case, the sooner all the relevant information and evidence can be gathered.
+You should start the legal process as soon as you are able to.
+Often, after an accident, there are other matters to take care of but starting a claim as quickly as you can is helpful.
+Starting early will mean that you have a clearer recollection of the events that took place and the sooner a lawyer can start work on your case, gathering all the relevant information and evidence.